 As an eating disorder is a complex psychological and physical illness, a comprehensive biopsychosocial approach is imperative in treating the condition.
 Dr Barron approaches all her eating disorder patients from this treating perspective.

-If you or someone you love would benefit from a program at The Banyans Health and Wellness residence, please call +61 1300 BANYAN (1300 226 926) for a non-obligatory, confidential discussion or fill in our enquiry form below.
+If you or someone you love would benefit from a program at The Banyans Health and Wellness residence, please call 1300 226 926 for a confidential discussion with our expert team, or fill in our enquiry form below.